-Empik is Poland's biggest bookselling chain and omnichannel leader, which now has more than 260 physical stores and the Empik.com online store.
+Empik is Poland's biggest bookselling chain and omnichannel leader, which now has almost 300 physical stores and the Empik.com online store.
 The company's complete range of goods includes 2.5 mln products, and the number is rising (books, CDs, DVDs, beauty products, computer games, stationery, electronics and household goods).
-The average number of books on offer is 435,000, with 23,070,000 copies sold in 2019.
+The average number of books on offer is 435,000, with 23 mln copies sold in 2020.